For long-term financing and investments in all segments of the Brazilian economy, BNDES counts on several sources of funding as presented below:

 Funding from multilateral institutions and government agencies is carried out with partner institutions such as the Inter-American Development Bank (IDB), Japan Bank for International Cooperation (JBIC), Kreditanstalt für Wiederaufbau (KfW), China Development Bank (CDB), Agence Française de Développement (AFD), National Development Bank (NDB), amongst others.

-The main advantages of these sources are more competitive costs and longer tennors, in addition to their countercyclical nature.
-In times of scarcity of resources, marked by international crises or currency crises, these organizations maintained the level of granting of their loans.
+Among the advantages of these sources of financing, stable costs and longer financing terms stand out compared to funding in the financial market, in addition to having a countercyclical character.
+In periods of scarcity of resources, especially during international or exchange rate crises, these institutions maintain the level of lending.

 For more information, see Note 18 of the BNDES’s Financial Statements in BRGAAP.